acarril/ECOS500/01-Analysis.md

 &< \epsilon + \epsilon \\
 &= 2\epsilon = \frac{2}{3}|l_1 - l_2|.
 \end{aligned}
-$$ This is obviously a contradiction, so the limit must be unique.
+$$ This a contradiction, so the limit must be unique.
 5.
 6. f
 7. f